 There can be a massive variation in your sperm count; factors such as stress and obesity can make a huge difference.
 But according to The World Health Organisation, a normal sperm count should:

-Once you’ve ejaculated, your sperm goes on an epic quest to find the egg.
-First they have to survive the acid in a woman’s vagina, which can be deadly to sperm, and swim through cervical mucus, which can feel like swimming through treacle.
+Once you’ve ejaculated (provided your partner has a vagina and there’s no condom involved), your sperm goes on an epic quest to find the egg.
+First they have to survive the acid in the vagina, which can be deadly to sperm, and swim through cervical mucus, which can feel like swimming through treacle.
 Then they have to travel about seven inches up the fallopian tube (they travel roughly an inch every 15 minutes, so that’s quite a schlep).